ito-adrianto/ito-adrianto.github.io/_pages/cv.md

 Academic Service
 ======
 * Ad-hoc reviewer for Annals of Public and Cooperative Economics, 2025
+* Ad-hoc reviewer for the Annual Meeting of the Academy of Management, 2024-2025
 * Ad-hoc reviewer for Organization Science, 2024
-* Ad-hoc reviewer for the Annual Meeting of the Academy of Management (3 STR and 3 HR papers), 2024
-* Discussant in the Kelso Workshop, New Brunswick, NJ, 2024
+* Discussant at the Kelso Workshop, New Brunswick, NJ, 2024

 Research and academic funding
 ======